-The 2020 CIHT Scotland Young Professional of the Year and Apprentice of the Year Awards aim to celebrate the very best the region offers across the key areas of highways and transportation.
-The awards for 2020 were awarded on 12 January 2021.
+The 2021 CIHT Scotland Young Professional of the Year and Apprentice of the Year Awards aim to celebrate the very best the region offers across the key areas of highways and transportation.

 The aim of the Award is to celebrate individual excellence in Transport Planning and /or Civil Engineering within Scottish highways and transportation sector.

 Fiona graduated in BEng (Hons) Civil Engineering from Heriot Watt University in 2019 and joined AECOM's Glasgow 'Streets' team as a Graduate Engineer.
 Throughout her time at AECOM, Fiona has been involved in a range of transport related projects across the country this has included producing designs for Active Travel Infrastructure; Strategic Transport Appraisal Guidance (STAG) Multi-Modal studies and completing Social and Equality Impact Assessments for a variety of schemes.

 Andrew is a Graduate Transport Planning Consultant at AECOM, joining the company in September 2019 after studying Master of Arts in Geography at University of Aberdeen.
 The graduate role at AECOM has allowed Andrew to develop his interest for the sector through involvement in a range of multi-modal appraisal projects which are anticipated to have a key impact on the way we travel, such as Strategic Transport Projects Review 2.
 Furthermore, Andrew have had the opportunity to inspire other aspiring young professionals through his role as a STEM Ambassador as well as helping to manage and co-ordinate a Transport Rotation programme for Glasgow and Edinburgh staff.

 The Award, sponsored by SYSTRA, comprised of a £100 Amazon voucher for the winner and a £50 Amazon voucher for the runner up.